open-forest-observatory/ofo-docs/docs/internal-docs/jetstream.md

 The Metashape GUI is installed on the OFO dev image.

-The Metashape python module is also installed, specifically in the conda environment `meta20`.
-For running Metashape and the `automate-metashape` repo code from the command line, switch to the environment using `conda activate meta20`.
+The Metashape python module is also installed, specifically in the conda environment `meta`.
+For running Metashape and the `automate-metashape` repo code from the command line, switch to the environment using `conda activate meta`.
+We aim to keep the `meta` environment updated with the current version of Metashape.